 For submitted stories, downvoting is done through flagging (also requiring a valid reason) and these flag summaries are shown to all users.

 All moderator actions on this site are visible to everyone and the identities of those moderators are made public.
-While the individual actions of a moderator may cause debate, there should be no question about which moderator it was or whether they had an ulterior motive for those actions.
+While the individual actions of a moderator may cause debate, there should be no question about if an action happened or who is responsible.

-All user voting and story ranking on this site uses a universal algorithm and does not artificially penalize or prioritize users or domains.
-Per-tag hotness modifiers do affect all stories with those tags, but these modifiers are made public and usually used to shorten the life of meta-discussions.
-If certain domains have to be banned from being submitted due to spam, the list will be made publicly available.
+All user voting and story ranking on this site uses a universal algorithm and does not penalize or prioritize specific users or domains.
+Per-tag hotness modifiers do affect all stories with those tags, but these modifiers (and changes to them) are made public.
+Domains used for tracking are banned and tracking parameters are removed from links (look for TRACKING_DOMAINS and utm_ in story.rb).

 If users are disruptive enough to warrant banning, they will be banned absolutely, given notice of their banning, and their disabled user profile will indicate which moderator banned them and why.
-There will be no hidden, antisocial "shadow banning" or "hellbanning" of users.
+There will be no shadow banning or other secret moderation actions.

 Other Technical Features